-Between 2017 and 2019, the consortium will organize four advanced training schools for PhD students and postdocs affiliated with the three partner institutions.
-The schools are open to external participants.
-The calls for participation for the schools will be posted on UPTAKE website.
+Between 2017 and 2019, the consortium organized four advanced training schools for PhD students and postdocs affiliated with the three partner institutions.
+The schools were also open to external participants.

 The first training school Post-communist transformations, models of development and implications for an emerging multi-order world took place on 15-22 January 2017 at Kent.